dkw789/SpringAssignment_1/README.md

 Todo:

-update and delete method is not working yet.
-I will have to work on that.
-I need to write the remaining test to check CRUD methods using mokito.
+Need to write the remaining test to check CRUD methods using mokito.
-I did not have the chance to connect to rabbitMQ yet.
+Did not have the chance to connect to rabbitMQ yet.